vsespb/mt-aws-glacier/README.md

 + 6) Non-ASCII characters in PATTERNS are supported.

 ## Additional command line options
+NOTE: Any command line option can be used in config file as well.

 1. `concurrency` (with `sync`, `upload-file`, `restore`, `restore-completed` commands) - number of parallel upload streams to run. (default 4)